hydrusnetwork/hydrus/docs/access_keys.md

 That old shared account is now a 'read-only' account.
 This account can only download--it cannot upload new tags or siblings/parents.
 Users who want to upload now generate their own individual accounts, which are still Anon, but separate, which helps janitors approve and deny uploaded petitions more accurately and efficiently.

-I recommend using the shared read-only account, below, to start with, but if you decide you would like to upload, making your own account is easy--just click the 'check for automatic account creation' button in _services->manage services_, and you should be good.
+I recommend using the shared read-only account, below, to start with, but if you decide you would like to upload, making your own account is easy--just click the 'check for automatic account creation' button in _services->edit_, and you should be good.
 You can change your access key on an existing service--you don't need to delete and re-add or anything--and your client should quickly resync and recognise your new permissions.

 ## privacy